francescobaraldi/time-series-forecasting-with-transformers/README.md

 ## Dataset

-The dataset used is taken from Yahoo Finance and it contains the *Open*, *High*, *Low*, *Close*, *Adj Close* and *Volume* values of S&P 500 index for each days from 29-01-1993 to 06-10-2022.
+The dataset used is taken from [Kaggle](https://www.kaggle.com/datasets/benjibb/sp500-since-1950) and it contains the *Open*, *High*, *Low*, *Close*, *Adj Close* and *Volume* values of S&P 500 index for each days from 03-01-1950 to 06-06-2018.
 For the goal of this project only the *Close* feature is used in order to obtain **univariate time series**.
 To normalize the data the min max scaling is used, fitted on the train set and then applied also to the test set.
 The evaluation metrics then are computed on the scaled data, while in order to plot the forecasting with the correct values an inverse scaling is  applied before plotting.

 ## Training

 The training is performed in the ```experiment.py``` file, for each model hyperparameter optimization is performed and during the run the results are saved in the respective directories.
-The optimal hyperparamters are listed below.
+The optimal hyperparamters obtained are listed below.
 For each model:

 - batch size = 64;